2025 Iraq drone attacks: June

 On 23 June, Iraqi state media reported drone attacks at Iraq's Taji military base, quoting a military official but claimed no casualties.
 Iran's Tasnim news agency reported drone hits at the US Victory Base Complex, near the Baghdad International Airport.
 The Balad military base in Iraq also reportedly came under attack.
 Iran's Tasnim news agency claimed that two explosions were heard inside the base.
 The Al Sumaria TV network reported an attack on the radar systems at Imam Ali base in Iraq.
 According to a spokesman for the Iraqi Prime Minister, the drones caused significant damage to the radar systems of the Taji and Imam Ali bases.
 The Iraqi government condemned the attacks as a "cowardly and treacherous" assault.
 On 24 June 2025, the Associated Press reported that the United States intercepted drones that targeted Ain al Asad Airbase and another base near Baghdad Airport on the night of 23 and 24 June with one drone crashing near the site.
 There were no casualties.
 A third drone crashed in al Radwaniyah, about seven kilometers from the Baghdad airport.
 The Iraqi government stated that the drone attacks targeting Camp Taji and Imam Ali Air Base severely damaged Iraqi radars.

 On 24 June, the United States forces shot down five drones launched to attack the military bases as well as the Baghdad airport and western Iraq.
-No casualities were reported.
+No casualties were reported.